12 Things to Do in Luxembourg City

 … there really isn’t a whole lot to do in Luxembourg City.

-Looking back, I could easily see how someone could go there as a day trip from Brussels and see all they need to see in 16-hour time span…
+Looking back, I could easily see how someone could go there as a day trip from Brussels and see all they need to see in 16-hour, or even smaller, time span.

 Something I did like about Luxembourg was its silence.
 It was reminiscent of Switzerland.